oliviawestmacottssw/SSW.Rules.Content/rules/dones---do-you-reply-done-and-delete-the-original-email/rule.md

 Damian
- Figure: OK Example – It’s clear which tasks have been done and which haven’t, but you have to scroll to see what were the tasks​
+ Figure: OK Example – It’s clear which tasks have been done and which haven’t, but you have to scroll to see what were the tasks

 Hi Bob,